tkurtbond/tkurtbond.github.io/posts/2020/02/22/traveller-articles/index.rst

-.. title: Traveller
+.. title: Traveller Articles
-.. slug: traveller
+.. slug: traveller-articles
 .. date: 2020-02-22 21:56:04 UTC-05:00
-.. tags: rpg,traveller
+.. tags: rpg,traveller,classic traveller
 .. category: gaming
 .. link:
 .. description:
 .. type: text

-An interesting article_ (or at the `Internet Archive`_) on Traveller_, linked here for later reference.
+There is an interesting article_ (or at the `Internet Archive`_) on Traveller_, linked here for later reference.

-Christopher Kubasik's `Traveller Out of the Box`_ and the rpg.net thread (R1_) that talks about it, and the `Citizens of the Imperium` thread (C1_), and a Classic Traveller thread (P1_).
+Christopher Kubasik's `Traveller Out of the Box`_ series and the rpg.net thread (R1_) that talks about it, and the `Citizens of the Imperium` thread (C1_), and a Classic Traveller thread (P1_).

-And Robert Conley's `Classic Traveller Character Generator`_.
+And there is Robert Conley's `Classic Traveller Character Generator`_.

 And another article at Tor.com_.